 How to Launch Zsh (or Another Shell)

-To launch Zsh or another shell after it’s installed, just type the name of the shell in the Bash prompt and press Enter.
+To launch Zsh or another shell after it’s installed, just type the name of the shell in the Bash prompt, and then press Enter.
 For example, to start using Zsh from Bash, you’d just type:

 You’ll be prompted to go through Zsh’s first-time setup process and create a configuration profile the first time you launch it.
 Type “2” to create a configuration profile with the recommended default settings.